Skip to the article content

 If you’re renting, you need to make your landlord aware that you want to install the required equipment, to ensure they do not object.
 If you’re not in direct contact with your landlord, contact your property manager or real estate agent.

-To help you prepare for the switch to the nbn broadband access network, here is a guide on what you need to consider.
+To help you prepare for the switch to the nbn broadband access network, we've prepared a guide on what you need to consider.

 When your technician has finished the installation, you should be able to self-install the provider-supplied modem and access your service – connecting the modem they have supplied you to the yellow connector on the rear of the nbn connection box.